-Wendy Clark, a former Coca-Cola marketing veteran, has been a force after being named CEO of Omnicom’s DDB North America.
+Wendy Clark, was a former Coca-Cola marketing veteran, when she became the CEO of Omnicom’s DDB North America.
 Under her watch, the agency won new business accounts for major brands like Time Warner Cable, Miller Lite, Persil and most notably McDonald’s.
-Her innovative and disruptive strategies, within the company as well as outside, have help revitalize the old agency.
-Wendy’s efforts to think outside the box has propelled the agency to launch initiatives like We Are Unlimited – an agency dedicated to only McDonald’s marketing efforts.
+Her innovative and disruptive strategies, within the company as well as outside, helped revitalize the old agency.
+Wendy’s efforts to think outside the box propelled the agency to launch initiatives like We Are Unlimited – an agency dedicated to only McDonald’s marketing efforts.

-Solange Claudio has been the President of Moxie, the Atlanta advertising agency under the Publicis Groupe, for a little over a year and a half, previously serving as the COO and EVP of Client Management.
+Solange Claudio served as the President of Moxie, the Atlanta advertising agency under the Publicis Groupe, for a little over two years.
+She previously served as the COO and EVP of Client Management.
 Under Solange’s leadership, Moxie went through the largest growth period in the agency’s history.
 She is also working to achieve a more diverse workplace by developing more female leadership within the agency.

 Before she founded Fearless Media, Cara was the Executive Vice President of Tangible Media – where she helped lead the agency’s growth and business development, boosting the company’s billing from 10 million to 50 million.

-Lori Senecal, the Global CEO of CP+B, will be ending her 2 year tenure as CEO at the end of this year.
+Lori Senecal, the former Global CEO of CP+B, ended her tenure as CEO at the end 2017.
 Lori was responsible for overseeing the agency’s global growth and expansion, managing the 10 international offices, plus continuing CP+B global business development.
 Under her leadership, CP+B became a truly modern agency that focused on hiring the right talent, pushing for innovation in all offices, and having an entrepreneurial spirit that would propel the agency to new heights.
 Before CP+B, Lori held leadership position at KBS and McCann Erickson.

-After Barkley, an independent advertising agency based in Kansas City, hired Katy Hornaday as their new Executive Creative Director at the beginning of the year, she has been hard at work to make her mark at the agency.
-Katy had led work for clients such as A-B InBev, Hershey, and Vanity Fair.
-Her work for Hershey’s Take 5 was awarded top honors at 2017’s Kansas City Addys event.
+After Barkley, an independent advertising agency based in Kansas City, hired Katy Hornaday as their new Executive Creative Director at the beginning of the 2017, she has been hard at work to make her mark at the agency.
+Katy had led work for clients such as A-B InBev, Hershey, Planet Fitness, and Vanity Fair.
+Today, Katy serves as the Chief Creative Director.
+In this role, she leads the Creative, Content, Production and Barkley Film teams.

 Margaret Molloy has been the Global CMO of Siegel+Gale since 2013.
 She is a renowned B2B marketing leader being named 2017 B2B Marketer of the Year by The Drum.
 With her 20-year track record of B2B marketing experience, she held previous leadership positions on both the agency and brand side, most notably Gerson Lehrman Group and Oracle.
-Margaret was also recognized as one of the Top 10 CMO’s to follow on Twitter by Forbes.
+Margaret was also recognized as one of the Top 30 most influential marketers to follow on Twitter.

 After starting as the Director of Brand Management & Advertising in 2007, Meg Lee worked hard to become the CMO of Norwegian Cruise Line in 2015.
 Her first action as CMO was to hire BBDO Atlanta and create a new campaign called “Feel Free.”
 In 2017 for the Norwegian’s 50th Anniversary, Meg and her team launched a fully digital campaign with video and social that competitors in their industry were not traditionally doing.
 The campaign was a huge success in driving conversation, content and interaction with customers.

-Named #15 on Forbes Most Influential CMO’s 2017, Maggie Chan Jones has led SAP’s global marketing strategy for the pass three years.
-She is responsible for global advertising, branding, sponsorships, digital, operations, audience, marketing and events, but she is also championing her company as well as others to create a more diverse and inclusive culture.
+Named #15 on Forbes Most Influential CMO’s 2017, Maggie Chan Jones led SAP’s global marketing strategy for over two years.
+There she was responsible for global advertising, branding, sponsorships, digital, operations, audience, marketing and events.
+During her time at SAP, she championed her company as well as others to create a more diverse and inclusive culture.

-Maryam Banikarim, another winner on Forbes Most Influential CMO’s 2017, is the Global CMO of Hyatt Hotels and previously served as CMO at Gannett & Univision.
+Maryam Banikarim, another winner on Forbes Most Influential CMO’s 2017, is the Head of Marketing for the neighborhood-focused social network, Nextdoor.
+She previously served as the Global CMO of Hyatt Hotels and the CMO at Gannett & Univision.
 As CMO of Gannett, Maryam helped successfully navigate the company through a rough period where many in publishing industry were separating their assets.
-For Hyatt, she is focusing her efforts on improving the overall guest experience.
+For Hyatt, she focused her efforts on improving the overall guest experience.

-In 2016, Katrina Craigwell was promoted to VP of Global Marketing Innovation at GE Digital after spending 6 years at GE.
-She has recently been leading the company’s charge into VR, by launching GE Neuro – which gives viewers a tour through the brain.
+Prior to taking on her current role in 2020, Katrina Craigwell was promoted to VP of Global Marketing Innovation at GE Digital after spending 6 years at GE.
+She helped lead the company’s charge into VR, by launching GE Neuro – which gave viewers a tour through the brain.
 Katrina has been a force in marketing with her innovation, but she is also a force in championing women and women of color in the marketing industry.

 Kay Hsu is one of the most creative leaders in the world.
 Her work with Facebook and most notably “The Creativity in Water” art installation she developed at Cannes Lion 2016 for Instagram was a big attention grabber.
 As the Global Instagram Lead, Kay was vital in getting big brands to leverage Instagram Stories for engagement and marketing.